 As a merit badge counselor, your mission is to join fun with learning.
 You are both a teacher and mentor to

-the Scout as he works on a merit badge and learns by doing.
+Scouts as they work on a merit badge and learn by doing.
 By presenting opportunities for growth by way of

-engaging activities such as designing a Web page (Computers), performing an ollie and a wheelie
+engaging activities such as designing a Web page (Digital Technology), performing an ollie and a wheelie

-(Snowboarding), or fabricating rope (Pioneering), you can pique a young man's interest in the merit badge
+(Snowboarding), or fabricating rope (Pioneering), you can pique a young Scout's interest in the merit badge

 subject.
 Just think: Your hands-on involvement could inspire a Scout to develop a lifelong hobby, pursue a

-counselor, you offer your time, knowledge, and other resources so that Scouts can explore a topic of
+you offer your time, knowledge, and other resources so that Scouts can explore a topic of interest.

-- A Scout first expresses an interest in a merit badge by letting his unit leader know.
+A Scout first expresses an interest in a merit badge by letting their unit leader know.

-The leader gives him a signed Application for Merit Badge (blue card), and directs him to the
+The leader gives the Scout a signed Application for Merit Badge (blue card), and directs them to the

-council Website (www.sdicbsa.org) to locate a counselor in his area.
+council Website (www.sdicbsa.org) to locate a counselor in their area.

-- The Scout contacts the merit badge counselor and makes an appointment for himself and his buddy.
+The Scout contacts the merit badge counselor and makes an appointment for themself and a buddy.

-- The merit badge counselor sets a date and time to meet with the Scout and his buddy, and may suggest
+The merit badge counselor sets a date and time to meet with the Scout and buddy, and may suggest the

-- The Scout and the merit badge counselor review and start working on the requirements.
+The Scout and the merit badge counselor review and start working on the requirements.
 In some cases, the

-Scout may share with the merit badge counselor the work he has started or accomplished.
+Scout may share with the merit badge counselor the requirements started or accomplished.

-and set dates, times, and a location for future meetings.
-The number of meetings will depend on the
+set dates, times, and a location for future meetings.
+The number of meetings will depend on the difficulty

 Merit Badge Counselor's Duties

-- Help Scouts overcome the different hurdles of the requirements and make them aware of the deeper
+Help Scouts overcome the different hurdles of the requirements and make them aware of the deeper aspects

-- Guide and instruct a Scout on the subject matter, but let him do the work.
+Guide and instruct a Scout on the subject matter, but let them do the work.

 completes each requirement.